 5. Pay to Play – Forgetting the Facebook algorithm for a minute, Facebook ‘marketing for free’ ended years ago.
 If you are an admin on a page you are probably already running ads and boosting posts.
 This is key to any advertising strategy on Facebook but remember to explore and test.
 Boost events, advertise video views (one of the best ad values available on Facebook) if a video did particularly well on your page.
 Always check your insights to see which posts have been performing better than average organically and boost those.
 The key is variety.
 Don’t rely on a couple of boosted posts per month that you hope will do well because you happen to like them.
 Check insights, split your Facebook advertising budget across various ad styles and vary the demographics you target.
 Test, test, test!

 The changes to the Facebook Algorithm are a reality for any business on Facebook but it’s not necessarily the terrible news you might have thought.
 It offers you or your social media manager a chance to get really creative, pushing your business to improve, to show its very best content to the outside world.
 When we focus on quality and analyse results, things often improve beyond what we expected.

-Deep Space Marketing is a social media marketing studio based in Framlingham, Suffolk.
+Deep Space Marketing is a social media marketing studio based in the UK, but we work with clients globally.
 We are passionate about helping clients win the attention of potential customers through smart social media marketing.